MinecraftForge/Documentation/rendering/tileentity.md

 The `partialTicks` input is usually used for animations that aren't really tied to the state of the object: the enchantment table uses it to create the bobbing book effect for example.
 The final argument, `breakState`, is an integer in the range \[1, 10\] which correspond to the 10 break states a block progresses through when being broken.
 Most of the time `TileEntity`s don't concern themselves with handling this properly: in vanilla, only chests, enderchests, signs and skulls declare support for rendering the breaking animation.
-If you want to support breaking animations, see the section on [supporting breaking animations](#breaking-animation-support) below.
+If you want to support breaking animations, see the section on [supporting breaking animations](#supporting-breaking-animations) below.

 `TileEntity` Plumbing
 ---------------------
-#te-plumbing
-If you are planning on writing a TESR that either draws translucent geometry or a model outside of the standard cube allocated to your block, you'll have to make one of two tweaks to your `TileEntity` class.
+If you are planning on writing a TESR that either draws translucent geometry or returns null from `getBlock` you'll have to make one of two tweaks to your `TileEntity` class.

 In order to get drawn in the translucent pass, you'll have to override the default implementation of `shouldRenderInPass`.
 `shouldRenderInPass` takes only one argument: the render pass which is about to be generated.